smartlook/segment-smartlook-ios/README.md

 ## Advanced Setup

-If tou want or need using the advanced Smartlook setup, you should setup and start Smartlook manually **before** the Segment Analytics setup.
+If you want or need using the advanced Smartlook setup, you should setup and start Smartlook manually **before** the Segment Analytics setup.
 Note that to track Segment Analytics event in Smartlook, Smartlook must be still added to the Segment configuration.

 ```swift
 import Analytics